colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 * if you bring more guests to your dinner, there won't be room at the restaurant, but the wait staff may try to fit them in.
 If so, things will be more crowded and the kitchen (and the whole restaurant) may slow down dramatically
 * if you bring fewer guests and don't notify the staff in advance, the extra seats are wasted; no one else can take the empty places, and the restaurant may lose money.

-Never use a piece of software for the first time without looking to see what command-line options are available and what default parameters are being used
+"Never use a piece of software for the first time without looking to see what command-line options are available and what default parameters are being used" ---[Keith Bradnam, acgt.me](http://www.acgt.me/blog/2015/4/27/the-dangers-of-default-parameters-in-bioinformatics-lessons-from-bowtie-and-tophat)
-	-- acgt.me · by Keith Bradnam

 ### Time
 This is determined by test runs that you do on your code during an interactive session.